dfgHiatus/dfgSocket/README.txt

 Step 4) Final step - now we're actually going to download the AI thats runs this thing.
 Go here, and create a folder under gaze_tracking called trained_models.
 Paste it here!
 - https://drive.google.com/file/d/1Duf9XZ7y_vVVDcBwcaN2nsU4uzMIdPCP/view?usp=sharing

 Step 5) Now that this's taken care of, go to my public folder and get yourself a copy of "pointCloudAvatarDesktop".
+Change the WebSocket client to listen to your computer and change the name under the Avatar LogiX.
 Run RUNME.bat, hop into NeosVR in screen mode and the avatar should automatically connect.
 If it doesn't press the reconnect button, you should see a point cloud of your face.
 Have fun!!

 =====